3 Social Media Marketing Mistakes & How To Avoid Them

 It’s easy to go overboard when trying to build a social following.
 Social media marketing can be a little bit like walking into your favorite Gelato bar… there are so many options to choose from it’s tempting to want to taste a little bit of each.
 There are Billions of potential customers just hanging out on these platforms but where do you start when you have limited time to do them all well?

 There’s no denying that social media marketing is a powerful launchpad for building your brand and finding loyal clients, but, unfortunately, most businesses still make some common mistakes when managing their accounts.
-Misusing any of these platforms can and does have big fallout effects for your business.
+Misusing any of these platforms can and does have a big fallout effect for your business.

 Let’s explore 3 common mistakes to help you make better social media marketing choices.